Behavioral Intervention Team

 Yes, you can; however, the B.I.T. strongly encourages members of the campus community to identify themselves when reporting concerns in the event further information is needed to intervene.
 In any case, the identities of those who report to the B.I.T. are kept confidential in the event there is a safety concern.

-The B.I.T. will attempt to handle all matters discreetly.
-In most cases, we would expect that the student has been notified of your concern (for example, academic dishonesty rulings, classroom disruptions, code of conduct violations).
-A reported student will be given specific information about the behaviors/actions that occurred so they can respond to the reported concern.
+The BIT will attempt to handle all matters discreetly.
+A student who is the subject of a Share-A-Concern report will be given specific information about the behaviors/actions/concerns so they can respond to the reported concern.
 Therefore, it is possible that a student may know who made the report through the circumstances described to them.

 The reports are managed by the Office of the Vice President of Student Affairs and reviewed by the B.I.T. members when appropriate.
 Student Disciplinary Records which include records related to the Student Code of Conduct and records related to the Academic Integrity Policy are considered part of a student’s educational record.
 Such records are maintained in accordance with the 1974 Family Educational Rights and Privacy Act (FERPA).

 All Student Disciplinary Records are maintained for seven years after last date of attendance of the student.
 If a student is assigned the sanction of expulsion, the Student Disciplinary Record will remain on file indefinitely.
 If the student has not met the conditions for re-enrollment after a separation from the College, the Student Disciplinary Record may be kept on file until the sanction is removed, but only if the period of time meets the criteria above.

 - When the threatening behavior is immediate and direct, call Campus Police at extension 3911.

 - When the behavior is best handled through usual classroom management techniques.